hudmarc/FFO-FishNet-Floating-Origin/README.md

 Floating Origin for FishNet.
 Tested with FN version `3.4` Should work with all `3.x` versions and also `2.x`

 # Installation
+FishNet is a dependency for this package.
+Make sure you have the latest version installed first.
-Click "Add package from git URL..." in the UPM and paste in https://github.com/hudmarc/FFO-FishNet-Floating-Origin.git
+Then click "Add package from git URL..." in the Unity Package Manager (UPM) and paste in [https://github.com/hudmarc/FFO-FishNet-Floating-Origin.git](https://github.com/hudmarc/FFO-FishNet-Floating-Origin.git)

 # Will my game world fit?
 Yes, as long as your game is smaller than the Milky Way. `[52,850 LY / 5*10^20m]`